 To test a long-range beam-beam compensator in RHIC, there must be an observable effect from long-range interactions.
 We report on beam loss measurements at injection, in which the vertical separation of 2 bunches was varied.
 Simulations were carried out in an attempt to reproduce the observations.
-Due to phase advance considerations, a compensation is only possible at store.
-We discuss the proton beam and luminosity lifetime at store, and present a design for a long-range compensator, to be installed in RHIC in 2006.
+We present a design for a long-range compensator, to be installed in RHIC in 2006.